Criomby/hubspool/README.md

 > <strong>3.</strong> Save the result via 'Save'. <br>
 > <strong>4.</strong> Repeat for required functions. <br>
 >
-> Steps 3 & 4 not required for 'ALL' function, since it saves automatically.
+> Steps 3 & 4 not required for 'ALL' function, since it exports all functions automatically.

 <br>
 <ul>